This homemade Lemonade recipe is fresh, fruity, and delicious! With just three ingredients and my helpful tips, you can easily make your own!

 How To Juice A Lemon

-- Wash your lemons thoroughly.
+- Rinse your lemons well.

 * As an Amazon Associate, a small commission is made from qualifying purchases